Alassane94/alx-system_engineering-devops/0x02-shell_redirections/README.md

-splay the last 10 lines of /etc/passwd
+splay the first 10 lines of /etc/passwd